cilkplus/cilkplus.github.com/index.md

 News
 ====
+May 7, 2013 - cilk_for is now supported, including #pragma grainsize.
+The runtime was updated to the [latest version](http://cilkplus.org/download#runtime-sources).
 March 26, 2013 - Autoconf/Make build is now supported.
-The known issue regarding exceptions in initializers has been resolved.
+The known issue regarding exceptions in initializers is resolved.
-March 3, 2013 - Added link to porting Cilk Plus/LLVM to other architectures and operating systems.

 <a name="try"></a>
 Try Cilk Plus/LLVM